JeffersonLab/HPS-CODE/ANALYSIS/tuple/README.md

 ```
 ./applyCuts.py cuts.root merged_tri.root -t bumphunt
 ```
-This makes a new tree in `cuts.root` that can be added as a friend to `merged_tri.root`.
+This makes a new tree in `cuts.root` that can be used on its own, or added as a friend to `merged_tri.root`.
 Your analysis can cut on `rank==1` to select only the highest-ranked trident candidate in each event.